About the Prado Museum and Flamenco in Madrid

 What to see during the visit

 During the visit to the Prado Museum, you will be able to explore its galleries with an audio guide and discover iconic works by artists such as Velázquez, Goya or Bosch.
 Among them are universal masterpieces such as Las Meninas, The Garden of Earthly Delights or The Third of May 1808.
-In the evening, the experience continues with a live flamenco show, where guitar, singing and dance combine in an intimate performance that conveys the emotion and tradition of this art form.
+In the evening, at Teatro Flamenco Madrid, you will experience flamenco at the world’s first flamenco theater, located next to Madrid’s Gran Vía.
+“Emociones” is a show that brings together the three essential pillars of flamenco: singing, dancing, and guitar, performed by top-level artists.
+Enjoy a unique experience in an intimate theater setting, free from distractions, with carefully designed staging, professional sound, and the power of live flamenco.
+You may also choose between standard tickets or options with preferred seating and a complimentary drink.

 “Flamenco is a feeling, a way of understanding life.” — Paco de Lucía